- Working with synchronized data

 Select the Username custom field from the drop-down list next to Affected user.

-Type in the user’s AD username into the text field on the issue view.
+Type the user’s AD username into the text field in the issue view.

 Result